Compare any two graphics cards:

 Pixel Rate

-The Radeon RX 6500 XT is a lot (more or less 159%) faster with regards to AA than the Radeon R9 280X, and should be able to handle higher screen resolutions without slowing down too much. (explain)
+The Radeon RX 6500 XT should be much (approximately 159%) better at FSAA than the Radeon R9 280X, and also capable of handling higher screen resolutions without losing too much performance. (explain)

 Radeon RX 6500 XT 70400 Mpixels/sec